har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 SOT23 type regulator.
 I soldered a 3.3V XC6203 regulator along with input and output bypass 10uF caps.
 All signal interfaces between the ESP32 and other components are at 3.3V level.
 * There are different versions of the 128x64 LCD module that may need modifications to the initialization code.
-See the lcd_init() function in /ui/lcd7565.c, specifically lcd bias and display orientation.
+See the `lcd_init()` function in `/ui/lcd7565.c`.
+You may have to choose a different option for lcd bias and display orientation.
-* I added a 470uF 10V bypass capacitor on the USB5V supply
+* I added a 1A resettable polyfuse and a 470uF 10V bypass capacitor on the USB 5V supply before the power switch.
-before the power switch along with an inline 1A resettable polyfuse.
 Note that installing a power switch requires breaking the 5V supply line from the microusb connector on the ESP32 breakout board.
-The easiest way to do this is to desolder the schottky diode that is normally placed in the 5V supply line between the microusb connector 5V pin and the rest of the circuit.
-Connect the power switch inline in its place.
+The easiest way to do this is to desolder the schottky diode that is normally placed in the 5V supply line between the micro-usb connector 5V pin and the rest of the circuit.
+Connect the  polyfuse, capacitor to ground and power switch inline in its place.
-* I am now using an NS8002 module for the audio amplifier (/docs/ns8002_pinout.jpg).
+* I am now using an [NS8002 module](docs/ns8002_pinout.jpg) for the audio amplifier .
 To avoid overdriving the speaker, replace the 47K resistor with a 10k to 15k resistor.
 You also need to pull up the mute/enable pin to the 5V line with a 100k resistor.